The X-Files Game: Production

 The game's developer, HyperBole Studios, had initially rejected the project when Fox approached them.
 They later became interested when they started to watch the show for themselves.
 The title's design document was over 1000 pages, while the shooting script was 748+ pages, written using FileMaker Pro due to the number of options available to the player.
 In total, around 6 hours of footage was filmed for the game.
 The game's development cost $6 million and lasted four years.

 The video portions of the game were filmed between seasons of The X-Files and just before the feature film.
-Some footage in the game, such as the hotel rooms and excerpts from Keystone Cops, is the same as seen in the episode Syzygy.
+Some footage in the game, such as the hotel rooms and excerpts from Keystone Cops, is the same as seen in the episode "Syzygy".
 Anderson and Duchovny were very busy, thus requiring the disappearance of Mulder and Scully and the introduction of the Willmore character.
 A former U.S. naval base, at Sand Point, was used as the setting for the NSA facility at the end of the game, and the boat used as the Tarakan is a training ocean-going tug, which had previously been used in a drug smuggling plot.
 The 'melted blast effects' on the Tarakan were made using water-soluble paint, which caused havoc when it began to rain during filming.
 "Tarakan" is Russian for cockroach.

 The game was filmed on Digital Betacam tape with Sony cameras and captured using Power Macintoshes running Adobe Premiere and Media 100.
 The X-Files Game was displayed at the 1996 Electronic Entertainment Expo (E3) in June.
-At the show, a writer for Computer Games Strategy Plus noted that it was "still very early in development", and was set for 1997.